 holding his first Q&A session on Facebook Live on Tuesday next week.

-Making the announcement in a post on his Facebook profile, Zuckerberg said the
+Making the announcement in a post on his Facebook profile, Zuckerberg said the Q&A session powered by Facebook Live would be different from the Townhall

 Q&As he has held in the past, saying the medium is more interactive.